-HIV and Pregnant Women, Infants, and Children (CDC) – This fact sheet includes information about trends in mother-to-child transmission of HIV, why pregnant women and their babies are at risk for infection, strategies for preventing transmission, and steps CDC is taking to address perinatal transmission.
+HIV and Perinatal Transmission (CDC) – This fact sheet includes information about trends in mother-to-child transmission of HIV, why pregnant women and their babies are at risk for infection, strategies for preventing transmission, and steps CDC is taking to address perinatal transmission.

-Female Clients: Ryan White HIV/AIDS Program, 2018 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of female clients in the Ryan White HIV/AIDS Program (RWHAP).
-Over one-quarter (26.5%) of the approximately 519,000 RWHAP clients in 2018 were female.
-Among female clients, about half (48%) were age 50 years or older, 71% lived at or below the federal poverty level, and 87% were virally suppressed.
+Female Clients: Ryan White HIV/AIDS Program, 2020 (Health Resources and Services Administration – HRSA) – This fact sheet summarizes selected demographic characteristics of female clients in the Ryan White HIV/AIDS Program (RWHAP).
+Over one-quarter (26%) of the nearly 562,000 RWHAP clients in 2020 were female.
+Among female clients, over half (52%) were age 50 years or older, 70% lived at or below the federal poverty level, and 89% were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.
 A related slide deck provides an overview of key RWHAP client data for women in a series of graphs.

 Women and HIV: A Spotlight on Adolescent Girls and Young Women (UNAIDS) – This report discusses U.N. goals for addressing HIV in adolescent girls and young women; the epidemiology of HIV in this population group; the reasons, including gender-based violence, why adolescent girls and young women globally have a disproportionally high risk of HIV infection; access to HIV services; and the healthcare, reproductive, and HIV-specific needs of girls and women throughout their life cycle.